Nathan Name Meaning: Origin, History, and Significance

 - Nathan Fillion: Nathan Fillion is a Canadian actor best known for his role as Richard Castle in the television series “Castle.”
 He has also lent his voice to various video game characters, including Nathan Drake in the “Uncharted” series.

-Similar and Sibling Names
+Similar & Sibling Names

 Here are some other names that could pair well with Nathan: